eliminmax/colortest/README.md

 * Ruby
 * Rust
 * Scala
-* x86_64 assembly (NASM Intel-style syntax, 64-bit Linux System Calling convention)
+* x86_64 assembly (NASM Intel-style syntax, 64-bit Linux System calls)

 I am experienced with some of those languages, and others I learned barely enough to implement this program as I was working on them.